What is a Bullhorn Lip Lift Surgery? Sydney and Melbourne Options for Lip Augmentation and Lip Lift Surgery

 - The cost of a bullhorn lip varies depending on what you need, specifically.

-- If you phone us, we are happy to give you a cost range.
+- If you phone us, we are happy to give you a general estimate of the plastic surgery cost range for lip procedures.

 - Attending a confidential consultation is better, however, as it gives you a more precise cost of having the procedure performed by a genuine Specialist Plastic Surgeon (rather than just a GP or just a cosmetic surgeon or skin disease doctor).